 If you have a knife with a longer blade, you can test the compactness of snow on a mountain side.
 Avalanches claim lives every year in Alaska, and testing whether the snow is dense or layered can save your life.
 Loose and layered snow means a greater chance for avalanche, and you should probably choose another path down the mountain.

 These examples represent only a few ways a knife can serve you in the wild.
-If you want to learn more ways that knives can help you survive in the wilderness in Alaska and beyond, read the links on the next page.
+If you want to learn more ways that knives can help you survive in the wilderness in Alaska and beyond, read the links below.